-Women with very large, pendulous breasts may experience a variety of medical problems caused by the excessive weight from back and neck pain and skin irritation to skeletal deformities and breathing problems.
-Bra straps may leave indentations in their shoulders and unusually large breasts can make a woman or a teenage girl-feel extremely self-conscious.
-The procedure removes fat, glandular tissue and skin from the breasts, making them smaller, lighter and firmer.
+Women with very large and heavy breasts may experience a variety of medical problems caused by the excessive weight such as back and neck pain, skin irritation, skeletal deformities, and breathing problems.
+Bra straps may leave indentations in their shoulders and unusually large breasts can make a woman or a teenage girl feel extremely self-conscious.
+The procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.

 Breast reduction is usually performed for physical relief rather than simply cosmetic improvement.
 Most women who have the surgery are troubled by very large, sagging breasts that restrict their activities and cause them physical discomfort.
 In most cases, breast reduction isn’t performed until a woman’s breasts are fully developed however, it can be done earlier if large breasts are causing serious physical discomfort.
 The best candidates are those who are mature enough to fully understand the procedure and have realistic expectations about the results.
 Breast reduction is not recommended for women who intend to breast-feed.

-In your initial consultation, it’s important to discuss your expectations frankly with your surgeon and to listen to his or her professional opinion.
-Every patient and every physician, as well-has a different view of what is a desirable size and shape for breasts.
-The surgeon will examine and measure your breasts and will probably photograph them for reference during surgery and afterwards.
-He/She will discuss the variables that may affect the procedure: such as your age, the size and shape of your breasts, and the condition of your skin.
-You should also discuss where the nipple and areola will be positioned; they’ll be moved higher during the procedure and should be approximately even with the crease beneath your breasts.
+During your initial consultation, it’s important to discuss your expectations with your surgeon and to listen to his or her professional opinion.
+Every patient has a different view of what is a desirable size and shape for breasts.
+Your surgeon may require you to have a mammogram (breast x-ray) before surgery.
+The surgeon will examine and measure your breasts and will probably photograph them for reference.
+They will discuss the variables that may affect the procedure, such as: your age, the size and shape of your breasts, and the condition and elasticity of your skin.
+You should discuss where the nipple and areola will be positioned; they’ll be moved higher during the procedure and should be approximately even with the crease beneath your breasts.
 Your surgeon should describe the procedure in detail, explaining its risks and limitations and making sure you understand the scarring that will result.

-Your surgeon may require you to have a mammogram (breast x-ray) before surgery.
-You’ll also get specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking and taking or avoiding certain vitamins and medications.
-If you are smoking, please limit your smoking to half your daily quota for at least 2 weeks before the procedure date.
-This will help expedite your recovery period and encourage better healing on cellular level.
-Some surgeons suggest that their patients diet before the operation.
+Breast Reduction procedures are performed at The Centurion Day Hospital under general anaesthesia.
+The surgeon will give you instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking and taking or avoiding certain vitamins and medications.
+Some surgeons suggest that their patients lose weight before the procedure.
+We advise that you need to stop smoking two weeks before surgery and two weeks after surgery.
+This will help expedite your recovery period and encourage better healing on cellular level and to avoid unforeseen complications.
+After your consultation, we will provide you with a personalised quotation based on the recommendation of the surgeon involved.
 While you’re making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days if needed.